thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 Purposefully I am going to write this in simple language, there will be incorrect truths but my goal is to get you from A to B.

 In short, I am going to give a shitty answer as how things like ChatGPT seemingly "remembers" what is going on.
-Replace any ChatGPT with any LLM.

-Unnecessary side note: This shit is cool as fuck, if you are disgruntled, then Hope would want to change your mind.

 ## The solution to solve